Northern Province, Sri Lanka: Economy

 The majority of the people earn their livelihood as farmers, fishers, and professionals in the civil and business sectors.
 Before the civil war cement and chemical industries along with fishing made a major contribution to the economy.
-However now they have been abandoned and the factories are rusting.
-Close to a third of the population is unemployed far more than Sri Lanka and work is mostly informal and thus unstable.
-The population that managed to flee to foreign nations provide a steady flow of foreign remittances to their relatives in the province.
+With the destruction and closure of these industries during the civil war, unemployment has increased.
+The population that fled the fighting provides foreign remittances to their relatives in the province.

-However, with the election victory of President Maithripala Sirisena and the removal of restrictions that prevented foreigners from visiting the north contributed to the sense of economic renewal alongside the development of Kankesanthurai Harbor the Palali Airport.
-Hospitals and schools as well as a cultural center and vocational training facility is being built in Jaffna.
+However, with the election victory of President Maithripala Sirisena and the removal of restrictions that prevented foreigners from visiting the north contributed to the sense of economic renewal alongside the development of Kankesanthurai Harbor the renovated Jaffna International Airport at Palaly.
 Investments have also started to flow into an industries such chemical and cement factories, hotels, apparel factories, power plants and aquaculture farms.
-As of 2018 the apparel industry of the province employ 7,917 staff and represent an investment of US$65 million with factories in Vavuniya, Killinochchi, Mannar and Mullaitivu.
+As of 2018 the apparel industry of the province employed 7,917 staff and represented an investment of US$65 million with factories in Vavuniya, Killinochchi, Mannar and Mullaitivu.

 The Northern Province's contribution the gross domestic product is the lowest among the nine provinces representing only 3.5% of the overall GDP in 2015 however the provincial gross domestic product nominal growth rate was 12.1% in 2015 and is the fastest growing province alongside the North Central Province.

 Northern Province being an agricultural dominant province, where agricultural sector is 25.9% and trade sector comes next to it is 19.3%.
-Most of the people engaged in service sector covering 31.2% of the total.
+Most workers however are engaged in the service sector covering 31.2% of the total.